Carpetsmoker/password-bunny/README.md

 Manage passwords with Vim.

-Use `./pwbunny filename` to start the program.
+Use `./pwbunny` to start the program.

 You will need Vim 7.3 or later.
-This program was tested on FreeBSD, Ubuntu 12.04, and ArchLinux; it will *probably* also work on other POSIX systems (OpenBSD, MacOSX, Other Linuxes, etc.).
+This program was tested on FreeBSD, Ubuntu 12.04, and Arch Linux; it will *probably* also work on other POSIX systems (OpenBSD, MacOSX, Other Linuxes, etc.).
 It will *not* work on Windows.